Westside Scout Hyper Review

 The stitching on the strap is solid and the two large rings that attach through the swing arms strap bolt are attached in a way that should allow for the longevity of the product.
 Overall, I have zero complaints about the strap.

-You can find the Westside Scout Hyper for sale on the Rogue Fitness website.
+You can find the Westside Scout Hyper and plenty of positive user reviews on the Rogue Fitness website (click here).